aiven/aiven-operator/docs/docs/contributing/developer-guide.md

 ![k9s](../assets/developer-guide-k9s.jpg)

+## GKE Development Environment

+For meticulous development and testing, each developer can deploy their own isolated GKE cluster with the Aiven Operator.
+This environment provides:

+- **Individual GKE clusters** for isolated development
+- **Artifact repository** for built operator images in Google Container Registry (GCR)
+- **Resource deployment templates** for testing of Aiven services

+See the [GKE Development Setup](../../../gke/README.md) for detailed instructions on setting up your personal development cluster.

 ## Testing

 For this section you'll need to set `export AIVEN_TOKEN=...` and an `export AIVEN_PROJECT_NAME=...` as well as `export ENABLE_WEBHOOKS=false` (see [Prerequisites](./developer-guide.md#prerequisites)).